-``I realized that I have been No. 1 for an extremely long time, but I never really was the kind of person who counted the weeks or the years,'' Graf said after setting a record for holding the No. 1 ranking the most weeks in her career. ``But to hear the number, it is pretty amazing.''
+``I realized that I have been No. 1 for an extremely long time, but I never really was the kind of person who counted the weeks or the years,″ Graf said by telephone from Berlin, where she’s playing in the German Open. ``But to hear the number, it is pretty amazing.

-``Knowing that no one has ever achieved something like that is extremely special to me, because I know how difficult it is to stay there for such a long time,'' Graf said.
+``And knowing that no one has ever achieved something like that is extremely special to me, because I know how difficult it is to stay there for such a long time.″

-Because of a special Corel WTA Tour rule, Graf shares the No. 1 spot in the weekly rankings with Seles, who trails far behind in fourth place in the number of weeks _ 152 _ she has been ranked No. 1 in the world.
+Because of a special Corel WTA Tour rule, Graf is not alone on top of the weekly rankings.
+She shares that spot with Monica Seles, who trails far behind in fourth place in the number of weeks _ 152 _ she has been ranked No. 1 in the world.

 Seles was No. 1 when she was stabbed by a spectator during a match in Hamburg, Germany, in April 1993.
 When she returned to the court last August, the WTA Tour gave her special ranking, naming her co-No. 1 for one year or six tournaments, whichever came first.